-It can be tempting to squeeze the skin to try to remove blackheads, but this can damage the skin and cause redness.
+It can be tempting to try to remove blackheads by squeezing, but this can damage the skin and cause redness.
+Gentler methods such as salicylic acid, retinoids, and chemical peels can be beneficial.

 Blackheads are one of the most common features of acne, a common skin complaint.
 They appear as tiny black dots on the skin.
 Blackheads often form on and around the nose, but they can also occur elsewhere on the body.